smcclab/smc-course/_workshops/01-hello-sine.md

   a lot of the things we'll cover [next week]({% link _workshops/02-synthesis-1.md %}) as well)

+{:.info-box}

+If you get stuck, try asking for help in the `#techsupport` channel on Teams.

 ## Things to think about

 Just for inspo, have a look at some of the most famous Laptop Orchestras (the